 If you would rather have a quieter holiday, visit in spring or autumn.
 During this time, you’ll find the best of both worlds: quieter attractions but plenty of good weather and daylight to explore.
 Mark March in your calendar if you want to experience St Patrick’s Day in Ireland!

 Are you interested in exploring Scotland too?

-With a combination tour of Scotland and Ireland, you get your accommodation, rental car, daily breakfast and flight between the two countries included.
-You can always bring your own car if you want to drive from home and we’ll give you a special reduced rate for your trip.
+With a combination tour of Scotland and Ireland, you get your accommodation, local transportation, daily breakfast and flight between the 2 countries included.

 Scroll down to learn more about Nordic Visitor’s services.